bruhtus/bruhtus.github.io/content/posts/competing-on-the-worst-experience.md

 > We live in a society that glorifies exhaustion at work.

 And that make me thinking, that's not the end of it.
-If you ever talk to a friend and said "i have a lot of tasks at work" and then explain those all those tasks, your friend be like "you got off better, i need to do more work than that" like they are proud of it.
+If you ever talk to a friend and said "i have a lot of tasks at work" and then explain all those tasks, your friend be like "you got off better, i need to do more work than that" like they are proud of it.
 When my friend did that, i am like "why does this sounds like we are competing to have the worst experience at